 Infant Potty Basics will answer your questions regarding how to get started with this gradual approach to toilet learning.
-It will help you learn your baby’s elimination communication signals and teach you comfy in-arms potty positions to use before your baby can sit on a potty.
+It will help you learn your baby’s elimination communication signals and teach you comfortable in-arms potty positions to use before your baby can sit on a potty.

 Tiny Potty: a teaching book for ages 6 months and up by Andrea Olson

 Tiny Potty is an age neutral and gender neutral board book that teaches all the steps of potty use.
 It will guide your little one through the bathroom routine without mentioning diapers or rewards.
-My three-year-old still likes this book, even now that he has reached potty independence.
+My four-year-old still likes this book, even now that he has reached potty independence.
 Receive 15% off with coupon code ECPEESY15.

 Potty by Leslie Patricelli